rohan843/webProject/README.md

 The main theme will be dark. #181D23 will be mainly used as background. #ffffff for headings and text. #F76D4E, #5B4DFB for buttons.
 Only see the layout from abv. designs... use colors similar to these ones.

 # API
 http://www.omdbapi.com/ this api seems useful for obtaining data.
+This <em><strong>DOES NOT</strong></em> support search by genre.
+Some workaround or another api will be needed for that.
+Once movie titles are obtained, the omdbapi can retrieve the particular movie details.